ncfavier/cubical-experiments/src-1lab/ErasureOpen.lagda.md

   ps : (a : ● A) → a ≡ tip
   ps = ●-elim cone refl λ a i j → cone a (i ∨ j)
 ```

+The rest of this file investigates some properties of open and closed
+modalities that are not specific to the `Compiling` proposition we use here.

 <details>
 <summary>Some common definitions about higher modalities</summary>